Ayvianna Snow: Film

 She appeared in Video Shop Tales of Terror, playing a woman trafficked by the Nazis in the 1940's, directed by Michael Fausti with Spencer Hawken acting as executive producer.
 The film was inspired by the true story of Salon Kitty.

 She first worked with Creativ Studios in 2022, appearing as Jessica in Ripper's Revenge', based on the Jack the Ripper legend.
 She worked with the studio again in 2023, this time appearing as Maria in Wrath of Dracula directed by Steve Lawson.
 She worked with the studio again in 2025, appearing as Kendra in Dublin-set horror The St Patrick's Day Massacre.

 In 2022, she appeared as Elvina in Argh & the Quest for the Golden Dragon Skull directed by Martin Gooch, and played The Spy in the music video for "The Invisible Man" by The Damned from their Darkadelic album.

 She appeared in two new horror films in the summer of 2023, both of which screened in competition at FrightFest; How To Kill Monsters directed by Stewart Sparke, and Punch directed by Andy Edwards.

 In 2023, she was appointed a judge at the Romford Film Festival.

 In 2024, she was appointed the host of Romford Film Festival, replacing Kevin Haldon.

 In 2024, she appeared in two vampire films; Bogieville and Drained (2024 film), both directed by Sean Cronin (actor).

 In 2025, she appeared as the Succubus in Andy Edwards' Rumpelstiltskin which had its world premiere at Glasgow Film Festival.
 Rumpelstiltskin won Best Thriller and Best Producer (Andy Edwards and Becca Hirani) at the National Film Awards UK in 2025.

+In 2026, Snow was named the British Indie Horror Artist of the Year by British Horror Studios.
+The Studios are led by Lawrie Brewster.

+In 2026, she appeared as Lauren in Red Riding, the directorial debut of actor Craig Conway, which had its premiere at the Glasgow Film Festival.
+She also appeared in Well-Being, directed by Kevin McNally.

+Also in 2026, she appeared in Jailbroken starring Scottish actor Bryan Larkin, which had its premiere at the Glasgow Film Festival.

 Theatre

 Snow appeared in Anguish & Enthusiasm in 2013, directed by American artist Sarah Pierce at Library Theatre; the show transferred to Cornerhouse.

 Snow appeared in The Adventures of Sherlock Holmes at Brass Works Theatre in 2012, directed by Adrian Harris, and Inside Wagner's Head in 2013 at Linbury Studio Theatre starring Simon Callow.

 She is elected Chair of Equity London North branch.

 She is a Trustee of Unity Theatre Trust, alongside fellow trustees Ann Mitchell and Shola Adewusi.

+She is the Director of the New Actors Centre.